kalenforn/DCHMT/README.md

 The main architecture of our method.
 ![framework](./data/structure.jpg)

 We propose a selecting mechanism to generate hash code that will transfor the discrete space into a continuous space.
-Hash code will be encoded as a $2D$ vector.
+Hash code will be encoded as a seires of $2D$ vectors.
 ![hash](./data/method.jpg)

 ## Dependencies